BlueCloudPony/LoE-Ghost.Server/README.md

 # Legends of Equestria Private Server
-Tested on Windows 10 with 27.07.2016 client release.
+Tested on Windows 10 with 27.07.2016 (July 2016) client release.
 # Content
-Server only has testing content (npcs, dialogs, monsters) and not any content from oficial server.
+Server currently only has testing content (npcs, dialogs, monsters), not any content from the official servers. <br>

-# How to use
+# How to use (Server owners only)
-You need php+mysql web server like this <a href="http://sourceforge.net/projects/wampserver/">Wamp Server</a>
+You need to use php+mysql web server like <a href="http://sourceforge.net/projects/wampserver/">Wamp Server.</a> Don't use any version newer than version 2.5
 <ol>
 <li>Execute <i>legends_of_equestria.sql</i> on mysql server.</li>
 <li>Compile and run <i>Server.exe</i> for generating default configs file.</li>